AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/git-submodules.md

 More information on git submodules can be found in the [Git Reference Manual.](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

-## Limitations and Recommendations {#limitations-recommendations}
+### Limitations and Recommendations {#limitations-recommendations}

-When using git submodules, be aware of the following limitations.
+When using git submodules with Adobe-managed repositories, be aware of the following limitations.

 * The git URL must be exactly in the syntax described in the previous section.
 * Only submodules at the root of the branch are supported.